 Despite all her efforts though, unfortunately they were never sufficient: he, in his newly bereaved distress, would not ‘let go’ and continued as before to compare unfavourably (with his usual criticism and accusation) the actions and behaviour of her sons with those of his own — the son now lost to him.

-How could one imagine Jim Perrin’s sense of devastation — his own son no longer there? — not ‘lost’ by illness or by accident — but in a last despairing act by his own hand; whilst our sister’s sons, for whom he felt no affinity and whom he disliked to the point of detestation,were alive and very much in evidence with their youth and natural vitality. (‘Detestation’ is no exaggeration: Jim Perrin went on to physically assault Jac’s younger son in an incident which was reported to, and logged by the police.)
+How could one imagine Jim Perrin’s sense of devastation — his own son no longer there? — not ‘lost’ by illness or by accident — but in a last despairing act by his own hand; whilst our sister’s sons, for whom he felt no affinity and whom he disliked to the point of detestation, were alive and very much in evidence with their youth and natural vitality. (‘Detestation’ is not a facile exaggeration.
+Later, Jim Perrin went on to assault Jac’s younger son in a physical attack — an incident which was reported to, and logged by, the police.)

 His resentment against them grew: it became carved in high relief.
 At first his ire was for the eldest son; gradually the focus changed to the younger.
 Nothing whatever that Jac could say or do would mollify him.